allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ## Improving iOS app launch time

-It takes some time to launch a mobile app, especially on system with limited power of mobile CPU.
+It takes some time to launch a&nbsp;mobile app, especially on system with limited power of mobile CPU.
 Apple suggests [400ms](https://developer.apple.com/videos/play/wwdc2016/406) as a&nbsp;good launch time. [iOS](https://en.wikipedia.org/wiki/IOS) performs zoom animation during the app launch – thus creating an opportunity to perform all